CredibleOpossum/DuplicateLineRemover/README.md

 # DuplicateLineRemover
-Used to removed the duplicate lines in most text files.
+Used to removed the duplicate lines in most file formats.

 Works on:
 * Linux